spoonboy-io/morpheus-nodejs-task-plugin/README.md

 ### Write Morpheus automation tasks in Node.js

-- Results of previous tasks are in an array (results) of key value objects
+- Results of previous tasks in a results object variable as key > values
 - Node.js must be installed on the appliance
 - Modules must be installed on the appliance with the global flag `npm install -g modulename`
 - The Plugin needs to be configured with the absolute path to the Node installation in the plugin settings